 Syria strikes add to list of 21st century US military forays

-The Trump administration opened a new military front Thursday when it ordered dozens of cruise missiles against a Syrian air base, adding to a growing list of recent U.S. military forays.
+" The Trump administration opened a new military front Thursday when it ordered dozens of cruise missiles against a Syrian air base, adding to a growing list of recent U.S. military forays.
+A look at where the United States has fought in the 21st century: After al-Qaida attacked the U.S. on Sept.

 Add your comments below